 This combination of features allows you to create thick, dense heads of foam with the side pull faucet that is part of the ritual for consuming Czech pilsners, including Pilsner Urquell.
 This foam, however, is not the dreaded beer foam you get from a typical draft faucet.
 It is a wet foam with a smooth and creamy texture packed with flavor and aroma from the hops.
 It lasts longer than dry foam and is meant to be savored along with the liquid beer in your mug.

 KegWorks carries side pull faucets from Lukr that are imported directly from the Czech Republic for the most authentic tap on the market.

 Side pull faucets vs. standard draft beer faucets

 On top of the direction of the handle, another distinct difference between side pull faucets and standard faucets is how to fill your glass.
 The normal practice for pouring a pint of draft beer involves holding your glass just below the spout, but that’s not the case with a side pull tap.
 The spout is inserted into the glass and beer to help craft the head of foam.
-While this may seem unsanitary to some, the spout can be easily detached and European establishments clean their spouts on a daily basis.
+While this may seem unsanitary to some, the spout can be easily detached, and European establishments clean their spouts daily.

 How to pour a beer with a side pull faucet